Table of Contents

 • Photovoltaic inverters: one meter per installation allows measuring their performance separately and detecting potential problems more easily.

-In all cases, all connections in the electrical cabinet must be measured by a consumption meter or production meter and never be connected directly behind the introduction!
+In all cases, all connections in the electrical panel must be measured by a consumption or production meter and never be connected directly behind the entry!

 RS485 communication bus and internet connection